 2-14.
 The infamous face tattoos

 Although Post Malone is covered in tattoos, his most notorious designs are the ones on his face.
-He currently boasts eleven of them: barbed wire across his forehead and a gauntlet holding a chain mace along the side of his face and chin (his newest tattoo) done by artist Kyle Hediger), a little hammer (his newest tattoo), a Claymore sword, “Stay Away” penned above his right eyebrow, “Always Tired” below each eye courtesy of Indiana-based tattooer Chad Rowe, a bloody buzzsaw on his cheek by the ace of spades on his forehead, a little Playboy bunny between by a tiny heart and smiley face, the number “7” on each side of the bridge of his nose (a matching tattoo done by New York’s JonBoy), and an abstract piece on the left side of his face that he got while in Japan from Gangi, a resident artist at Three Tides Tattoo in Tokyo.
+He currently boasts thirteen of them: barbed wire across his forehead, a gauntlet holding a chain mace along the side of his face and chin (both done by artist Kyle Hediger), a little hammer (his newest tattoo), a Claymore sword, “Stay Away” penned above his right eyebrow, “Always Tired” below each eye courtesy of Indiana-based tattooer Chad Rowe, a bloody buzzsaw on his cheek by the ace of spades on his forehead, a little Playboy bunny between by a tiny heart and smiley face, the number “7” on each side of the bridge of his nose (a matching tattoo done by New York’s JonBoy), and an abstract piece on the left side of his face that he got while in Japan from Gangi, a resident artist at Three Tides Tattoo in Tokyo.

 Like these designs?
 Shop Post Malone’s official semi-permanent tattoo collection on Inkbox.

 Posty grew up in Texas and has a few tattoos that pay tribute to his home state.
 This skull piece from Yeyo Mondragon—a Denver-based artist who specializes in watercolor tattoos—for instance, is designed to mimic the Texas flag.

 16-25.
 All the finger tats